olegatorizshayan/neurol_network_c/README.md

 # neurol_network_c
-This tool analyse input and gives the weights for all parameters.
+This tool analyses input and gives the weights for all parameters.

 Firstly, compile using gcc main.c